 Patients with fast fluttering pulses followed by slow strong palpitations frequently develop mysterious brain fog, confusion, weakness, and light-headed dizzy spells.

 There is no simple explanation why the heart suddenly beats fast or slow; and not much really matters unless it changes our financial condition or romantic relationships.
-No one cares too much about the tachy-brady syndrome until they ends up in the ICU with a fast / slow heart rate following a long night of drinking and dancing coupled with lack of sleep.
+No one cares too much about the tachy-brady syndrome until they end up in the ICU with a fast / slow heart rate following a long night of drinking and dancing coupled with lack of sleep.

 The purpose of this website is to present a new theory that venous blood clots migrate into the heart and interfere with blood flow through the valves.
 This changes the heart rhythm pattern and causes palpitations.
 Moreover, venous thromboembolism (VTE) in the pulmonary artery squeeze the esophagus, which causes nausea, burping and difficulty swallowing.
 Burping (thrombo-ructus) while sleeping causes gastroesophageal reflux disease (GERD).

-In 2005 Dr Bode became sick with a sore restless leg following inguinal hernia surgery.
-A CT scan revealed a blood clot inside the iliac vein beneath the surgical site, and he took blood thinners to dissolve the clots.
+In 2005 Dr Bode became sick with a sore restless leg following hernia surgery.
+A CT scan revealed a blood clot inside the vein beneath the surgical site, and he took blood thinners to dissolve the clot.
 Later, he used a compression sleeve to squeeze his sore restless leg because gentle compression eliminates blood clots and prevents the formation of new ones.

 Dr Rudolf Virchow was a German physician who discovered that blood clots in the lungs were the same as blood clots in the legs.
 He theorized that clots formed in the legs and that pieces of clot from the legs broke looseand migrated through the heart into the lungs.
 Virchow called migrating venous clots embolia.

-Virchow noticed that trauma, stasis, or hypercoagulation led to the formation of clots.
+Virchow noticed that trauma, stasis, or hypercoagulation led to the formation of venous clots.